Rare, Bizarre Glowing Creatures Strand on Oregon Coast Beaches

 By Oregon Coast Beach Connection staff

 (Oregon Coast) – Imagine a giant glowing worm-like creature, some 60 feet long and emitting a bright green-blue.
-But it's harmless, and reportedly “soft as a boa.”
+Yet it's harmless and reportedly “soft as a boa.”
 (Most photos by Tiffany Boothe, Seaside Aquarium).

-This is a relative of the truly bizarre and rarely-seen creature that has suddenly washed up along the Oregon coast.
+This is a relative of the truly bizarre and rarely-seen creature that has suddenly washed up along the Oregon coast in massive droves.
 It's called a pyrosome, and the ones found here are less than a foot.
 They are actually massive colonies of cloned creatures related to a kind of jellyfish called a salp.

 Each individual is about 1 cm long – less than a third of an inch.
 They are all connected by tissue and in turn form this colony that looks like a plastic tube.
-Big winter storms have caused gobs of them to strand on the shores, found in all areas of the coast right now, apparently starting six weeks ago.
+Big winter storms have caused gobs of them to strand on the shores, found in all areas of the coast right now.
+It apparently started six weeks ago.

-Seaside Aquarium's Tiffany Boothe recently got some pictures and announced her remarkable finds.
+Seaside Aquarium's Tiffany Boothe recently snagged some pictures and announced her remarkable finds.
 (At right: Boothe's closeup of the colony, showing the individuals, all 1 cm or less).

 “Pyrosomes, pelagic colonial tunicates usually found in temperate waters [as low as] 800 meters, have been washing ashore on Oregon's beaches,” Boothe said.
 “This colony of animals is comprised of thousands of individual zooids and moves through the water column by the means of cilia.
 They filter plankton out of the water for food and are known for bight displays of bioluminescence.
 In fact, their scientific name is derived from the Greek words pyro meaning 'fire' and soma meaning 'body.' “